 Fender was an actual giant ship’s fender made from vulcanized rubber and steel, measuring 7 x 2 metres.
 Through this work Grubinger explores a number of longstanding concerns; the maritime as a metaphor for adventuring of many kinds, and associations with risk, danger, darkness and situations that rely on familiarity, trust and systems that provide safety against the odds.

-On display in Plymouth, a city with the largest naval dockyard in Western Europe and a strong history of seafaring, the giant fender, mostly utilised for oil tankers or large container and naval ships, is transformed in this museum context into a monumental sculpture.
+On display in Plymouth, a city with the largest naval dockyard in Western Europe and a strong history of seafaring, the giant fender, mostly utilised for oil tankers or large container and naval ships, was transformed into a monumental sculpture.

-The artwork resonates with many of the maritime artefacts in The Box collection, particularly within Port of Plymouth and 100 Journeys galleries, as well as the suspended ship’s figureheads in close proximity, referencing the need for protection (superstitious or otherwise), Plymouth’s history as a major naval, shipping and fishing port as well as a place of pioneering exploration and expedition.
+The artwork resonated with many of the maritime objects in The Box's collections, particularly those in the Port of Plymouth and 100 Journeys galleries.
+It also connected with the suspended Royal Naval ship’s figureheads that it was displayed by, referencing the need for protection (superstitious or otherwise), Plymouth’s history as a major naval, shipping and fishing port and a place of pioneering exploration and expedition.

 Acquired with Art Fund support.